evo-cloud/hmake/README.md

 - `after`: a list of names of targets on which this targets depends
 - `exec-driver`: same as in `settings` section, but only specify the driver for this target
 - `workdir`: the current working directory for commands in the target, relative to project root
-- `envs`: a list of environment variables (the form `NAME=VALUE`) to be used for execution
-- `script`: a multi-line string represents a full script to execute for the target
-- `cmds`: when `script` is not specified, this is a list of commands to execute for the target
 - `watches`: a list of path/filenames (wildcard supported) whose mtime will be checked to determine if the target is out-of-date, without specifying this property, the target is always executed (the `.PHONY` target in `make`).